quaziashfaq/notes/aws.md

   - Implement and manage Microsoft AD.
   - Managed Microsoft AD
   - Managed Simple AD
-  - AD connector - allow on pemise users to login to aws applications with AD
+  - AD connector - allow on-pemise users to login to aws applications with AD.
   - distributed service with automatic failover
   - compatible with other aws services
 - aws organizations
   - centrally govern and manage multiple aws accounts in one place.

+#### Management and governance
+  - Account management services
+    - AWS control tower
+      - set up and govern a secure multi-account aws environment.
+      - It helps to ensure all AWS accounts to conform to company-wide policies.
+    - AWS organization
+      - Centrally govern and manage your environments across multiple aws accounts.
     - Service control policies (SCPs)
       - AWS Organizations provides central governance and management for multiple accounts.
       - Organization SCPs allow you to create permissions guardrails that apply to all accounts within a given organization.

-#### Management and governance
-  - Account management services
-    - AWS control tower - set up and govern a secure multi-account aws environment.
-It helps to ensure all AWS accounts to conform to company-wide policies.
-    - Service control policies (SCPs) - AWS Organizations provides central governance and management for multiple accounts.
-Organization SCPs allow you to create permissions guardrails that apply to all accounts within a given organization
-    - AWS organization - Centrally govern and manage your environments across multiple aws accounts.
-    - aws budgets - improve your planning and cost control.
+    - aws budgets
+      - improve your planning and cost control.
   - Provisioning Services
     - aws cloudformation - model and provision all your resources via code.
       - Templates
       - json or yaml settings.
       - specify all the configuration to the cloudformation.
-It will generate the full infrastructure
+It will generate the full infrastructure.
-      - Full infrastructure with version control systems
+      - Full infrastructure with version control systems.
       - Nesting templates
-      - automation devops engineer can use it for automaiton
+      - automation devops engineer can use it for automaiton.
       - scale
-    - aws service catalog - create, organize and govern your own curated catalog of AWS products
+    - aws service catalog - create, organize and govern your own curated catalog of AWS products.
-    - aws ops works - automate operations with Chef and Puppet
+    - aws ops works - automate operations with Chef and Puppet.
     - aws marketplace - find, test, buy and deploy software that runs on AWS.
   - Operation services
     - amazon cloudwatch - observe your services via metrics and logging